philipturner/metal-flash-attention/README.md

 - Provide example code for encoding attention kernels.
 - Explain the reason for removing the sparse blockmask, noting its recent addition to PyTorch.
   - Explain how someone would implement the sparse blockmask: two-level hierarchy of sparsity.
 Attention mask decomposed into block-aligned, zero-padded chunks, with one level of indirection to access via pointers.
+  - PyTorch's initial implementation of FlexAttention restricted problem sizes to those that divide by 128.
+MFA was designed with first-class support for odd and strange block sizes.
+It is okay if the block size does not divide evenly into the sequence length.
-  - Explain that 128 + 1024 is not a viable pair of block sizes.
-Native GEMM block sizes were designed to be used instead of 128.
-The native GEMM block sizes would divide evenly into 960, which has more prime factors than 1024.
+  - Explain that 128x128 + 1024x1024 is not a viable pair of block sizes.
+The small block size should equal the native GEMM block size (e.g. 32x64, 16x96).
+The native GEMM block all divide evenly into 960x960, which has more prime factors.
-  - This design choice for block sizes was made, so that if someone did implement blockmasking, it would integrate seamlessly.
+  - 960 is divisible by 64.
+  - 960 is not divisible by 128.
+Instead, replace 128 with 120 in all block size selection heuristics.
+120 still divides by 8 (the SIMD-group matrix square side length).
   - Repo owner encourages people to try modifying this code, to defeat the quadratic scaling compute cost of attention.
 Due to time constraints, the author could not try this himself.

-Performance:
-- Optimization that blocks some operands along the D dimension, and avoids caching them in registers.
-- Fix performance when operands are not aligned to the block size.
-- Compare both FlashAttention variants to standard attention.

 Portability:
 - Support mixed precision.